4 Misconceptions About Traceability Technology

 By iFoodDS Team

 August 22, 2022

 Many supply chain participants are hesitant to adopt traceability technology, citing a range of concerns from cost to complexity.
-Some companies will continue to keep paper records even as FSMA Rule 204 is finalized.
+Some companies will continue to keep paper records even now that FSMA Rule 204 is finalized.
 However, the limitations of paper recordkeeping make it difficult to fully comply with the rule, especially the requirements to create electronic records within 24 hours of an FDA request.

 iFoodDS has been deeply involved in the industry conversation around traceability, FSMA Rule 204, and technology.
 We’d like to present the 4 most common misconceptions we hear about traceability technology and show how you can gain a return on your investment.